 Large caterpillar-tracked snow vehicle that grooms the snow on the slopes into condition so that we can all ski and snowboard on them.

 Alpine scumbags who like to spend the day trying to steal skis and equipment, usually from outside bars and mountain restaurants.
 It's lead to an increase in people trying to lock their skis to the storage units, but the oldest trick in the book is to mix your skis up if you're in a group, hoping that the piste thief will avoid it in favour of easier targets.

 Being stood on the slopes hearing cries of "Pizza!
 Pizza!" you could be excused for wondering what on earth is going on.
-Whilst it is possible that a hungry thief has made off from a mountain restaurant without paying for his midday snack, it's more than likely to be some poor ski instructor screaming instructions at a group of 5 year olds, as it's the term sometimes used on youngsters to describe the snow plough.
+Whilst it is possible that a hungry thief has made off from a mountain restaurant without paying for his midday snack, it's more than likely to be some poor ski instructor screaming instructions at a group of 5 year old kids, as it's the term sometimes used on youngsters to describe the snow plough.

 Affectionate term given to a skier who has the bottle to tackle a tricky red or black but doesn't have the technique to actually stop at the bottom of the slope, so is thereby last seen hurtling over a snowy bank or crumpled up on in a heap by the ski lift.
-These skiers are named after Ronnie Rosenthal, footballer and cuplrit of the legendary worse miss in football, ever. ...he couldn't finish things off either.
+These skiers are named after Ronnie Rosenthal, footballer and culprit of the legendary worse miss in football, ever. ...he couldn't finish things off either.

 To ski straight down the fall-line of the slope, skis parallel, therefore achieving high speeds.